It’s a new year and the wheels of SEO have started churning.

 SEO has upped its game yet again, simply with the knowledge that the Google algorithm decided to get smarter.

 Now, it may seem as though Google and SEO have the upper hand in the game but you can get ahead too.
+Visit Boostr if you’re looking for SEO Services.

 Start by getting rid of the myths you associate with SEO.